seangpachareonsub/t9-lab/README.md

 I set up a create-react-app project and built out 2 main components,keypad and screen.
 Considering the size of the app, I kept styling to a minimum and wrote with traditional CSS files rather than a pre-processor like SCSS.

 My instinctive approach was to use what I knew best, in the form of React hooks, notably useContext and useReducer to manage the state and an Express powered backend.
 However, I wanted to showcase my abilities to learn quickly and use technologies that I had not used prior or at least not used for a period of time.
 Therefore, I migrated over to a Hapi server from Express and transferred over to Redux to manage the app's state.

 As a result, I was able to develop the main features listed below and include comments around the codebase, reasoning and detailing how each function works and why.
 Hopefully it all makes sense!

 ### Features

 - T9 predictive text
-- Auto-complete from list of preditive text
+- Auto-complete from list of predictive text
 - Clean and basic UI

 ## Project Overview & Setup